I5UCC/RandomNumber_OSC/README.md

 Just sending some random Numbers to over OSC, with a configurable Interval.

 The config.json file contains a `Parameters` array that contains all of the parameters sent.
-You can add or remove as much as you need.
+You can add or remove as many as you need.

 ```
 "Parameters": [